ashshiva/MessageManager/README.md

 `build/docs/javadoc/index.html`

 ## Continuous Integration
 Github Repository is integrated with CircleCI to run tests, build Docker container image and push to Dockerhub on the master branch.
+The CircleCI configuration describing the CI workflow can be found at `.circleci/config.yml` .

 Here is a recent snapshot of the CircleCI page, with the workflow described above.
 ![](images/CircleCI.png)